iricjs/iricjs.github.io/grapes.md

 # Summary

 This project shows that with a little coding on the front end we can save a lot of time down the road.
-This analysis can now be refreshed and reviewed daily with no additional work.
+By adding trend analysis over time, it could be used to get a better understanding of the overall direction of the market.
 This could be useful information for winemakers, growers, and brokers.

 [back](./)